geopython/pygeoapi/docs/source/openapi.rst

 As described in :ref:`administration`, the pygeoapi OpenAPI document is automatically generated based on the configuration file:

-The API is accessible at `/openapi` endpoint, providing a Swagger-based webpage of the API description..
+The API is accessible at the ``/openapi`` endpoint, providing a Swagger-based webpage of the API description..

 .. seealso::
    the pygeoapi demo OpenAPI/Swagger endpoint at https://demo.pygeoapi.io/master/openapi